 - Between 2017 and 2018 alone, self-publishing grew by an astonishing 40%

 - In 2018, 1,677,781 ISBNs were issued; five years ago, in 2013, it was 461,438

 As we continue promoting traditionally published books, at Smith Publicity, we’re proud to be the leading book marketing agency for self-published books.
 We’ve been at the forefront of the digital self-publishing revolution; since 1997, we’ve promoted thousands of self-published books.

 Dan brings up five essential considerations for self-published authors when writing, publishing, and marketing their books:

 - Original content for marketing – Dan notes that most successful campaigns, especially for self-published non-fiction books, include original content created by the author, often in the form of bylined articles, thought leadership pieces, or op-ed articles.
 “The media readily accepts content that can be published as-is.”

-- Social Media -“Our experience confirms social media is one of the most essential credibility-building aspects of book marketing,” Dan says.
+- Social Media -“Our experience confirms social media is one of the essential credibility-building aspects of book marketing,” Dan says.
 He reminds authors to start building a social media presence three-to-six months ahead of their book’s publication.
-Also, authors and should generally focus on two social media platforms – don’t stretch yourself too thin.
+Also, authors should generally focus on two social media platforms – don’t stretch yourself too thin.
 Twitter is effective for all books, while Instagram, Facebook, and LinkedIn, are useful for specific genres.